ashtou/cheatsheets/git/git_cheatsheet.md

 1. Replace the last commit with the **staged** changes and last commit combined.
     * Amended commits are entirely new commits and the previous commit will no longer be on your current branch (history-rewriting [[Ref]( https://www.atlassian.com/git/tutorials/rewriting-history )])
-    * If you commit once, then try to commit again, you'll get *Your branch is ahead of 'origin/master' by 1 commit.  (use "git push" to publish your local commits)*.

 2. Or use with **nothing staged** to only edit the last commit’s message.

 ```bash